bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 $ kill -3 <bigchaindb_parent_pid>

 # If you want to kill all the processes by name yourself
-$ pgrep bigchaindb | xargs kill -9 bigchaindb
+$ pgrep bigchaindb | xargs kill -9

 $ # OR